Skip to content

 In brief

 Gareth Shute is a writer and musician.
 He has published a number of non-fiction books about the arts in New Zealand, particularly local music.
 He has toured the UK, Europe, US, and Australia as a member of bands such as the Brunettes and the Ruby Suns, hands-on experience which shapes the scope of his writing.
-Shute’s books have focused on a wide range of subject matter including hip hop music, making music in New Zealand, the history of New Zealand Rock music, and interviews with New Zealand artists.
+Shute’s books focus on the history of New Zealand popular music.

 Bio